“One, two…..… jump!”

 I have been getting lots of inquiries on this piece.
 For the avoidance of doubt, the events in this story are FICTIONAL!
 I feel it is necessary to clarify that.

-However, a friend runs a little trust he calls Kizazi Kipya Initiative.
-He supports a children’s home hidden somewhere only God likes to visit (Kitengela).
+However, a friend runs a little trust he calls Kizazi Kipya Initiative that supports a children’s home hidden somewhere only God likes to visit (Kitengela).
 Perhaps pray for him tonight.
 For strength, perseverance and patience.
 He needs it.
 They need it.